OpenCapitalist/Disceep/README.md

 Disceep
 =======

-Small ultralight disc locator with LEDs
+Small ultralight disc locator with LEDs.

+CC-SA by Darren Vandervort
+for opencapitalist.org